Skip to main content

 Can you rent an apartment with bad credit?

-A good credit score is essential for many of life's moments, including finding your own place to live.
-It's important to have a good credit score because it shows landlords that you are reliable, low risk and more likely to make your payments in full and on time.
+A good credit score can be important for many of life's moments, including finding your own place to live.
+Having a good credit score can show landlords that you are reliable, low risk and more likely to make your payments in full and on time.
 When you enroll in Chase Credit Journey®, you can view your free credit score and understand how it can impact your chances of getting approved, whether that's for an apartment or a home.

 In this article, we will learn: